Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

-For three-point statistics, the situation is more complicated, as there is no clear projection point that can be derived; instead there are several choices that could be made.
+For three-point statistics, the situation is more complicated, as there is no unique projection direction associated with a triangle configuration; instead there are several choices that could be made.
 Given some projection $\zeta$, the `natural components' introduced by \citet{Schneider2003} are usually measured \citep{Porth2024,Burger2024, Secco2022, Fu2014}.
-In case of three shape fields, there are four complex valued natural components that do not mix and and transform only by some phase factor under rotations.
+In case of three shape fields, there are four complex valued natural components that do not mix and transform only by some phase factor under rotations.
 These are defined as follows:

-Here, $\mathbf{r}^i_\perp$ denotes the specific vertex of the triangle, and $d_1$, $d_2$ and $\phi$ the sides and opening angle, as shown in \autoref{fig:triangles}.
+Here, $\mathbf{r}^i_\perp$ denotes the specific vertex of the triangle, and $d_1$, $d_2$ and $\phi$ the sides and opening angle, as shown in Figure \ref{fig:triangles}.
 In the case of galaxy-shape-shape (gII) cross-correlations, we interchange the shape field at $\mathbf{r}_\perp^{1}$ with a position field.
-In this case there are only 2 independent complex valued natural components.
+In this case there are only two independent complex valued natural components.
 For the galaxy-galaxy-shape (ggI) correlation we interchange the shape fields at $\mathbf{r}_\perp^{2}$ and $\mathbf{r}_\perp^{3}$ with position fields.
 This results in there being only one independent complex-valued natural component.
 For these cross-correlations, the resulting correlation functions can be directly related to the 3PCFs defined by \citet{Schneider2005G3L}.

-In this work, we measure the three-point correlation functions (3PCFs) using the $\times$-projection introduced by \citet{Porth2024} and illustrated in \autoref{fig:triangles}.
+In this work, we measure the 3PCFs using the $\times$-projection introduced by \citet{Porth2024} and illustrated in Figure \ref{fig:triangles}.
 This projection is defined as

 where $\varphi_1$ and $\varphi_2$ denote the polar angles of $d_1$ and $d_2$ respectively.
 The $\times$-projection is naturally aligned with the multipole basis employed in our analysis.
 However, in this projection, one galaxy is given a special status.
 Although this asymmetry is appropriate for cross-correlations, it is not ideal for autocorrelations.
 To address this, we adopt the centroid projection for the autocorrelation case, following \citet{Schneider2003}.
 The transformation from the $\times$-projection to the centroid projection is straightforward and can be accomplished by multiplying the 3PCF by a specific phase factor \citep{Porth2024}.